shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "Thanks Muddy."

+Mudrich carried Ersie all the way back to the training area.

-When they got back to the training area, Uncle Callustar slapped Mudrich with the stick.
+When they got there, Uncle Callustar scolded Mudrich.
 "No!
 She has to do it herself!
 Or she'll never learn."

 "She's got to rest!
 She's got a scar that could—"

-He slapped her again.
+He slapped her.
 "Mudrich!
 Daughter of the Chieftess!
 I'm shocked you would take that tone with me!"
-He threw the stick into the woods.
-"Go fetch that stick.
-If you bring back the wrong one, you've got more coming."

-Mudrich whimpered and went off into the woods to find the stick.
+Mudrich whimpered and put Ersatzica down.

 Uncle Callustar ordered Ersatzica to do a lot more exercises and pushed her to the point of exhaustion.
 At the end of the hour, Ersatzica checked her scar again.
 It felt like someone ripping open a plushed animal.
 But so far, there was no blood.